unixwinbsd/unixbsdshell/en/_posts/2025-02-05-bind-dns-frontend-unbound-backend-freebsd.md

 An important part of managing server configuration and infrastructure involves maintaining and finding a way to find network interfaces and IP addresses by name website.
 One way to do this is to set up a Domain Name System (DNS).
 Use a fully qualified domain name (FQDN).
 Determining the domain name on a server will make configuration easier, make maintenance easier and improve application service performance.

-Setting up private DNS for your private network is a great way to improve your server management and prevent hacker attacks.
+Setting up private DNS for your private network is a great way to improve your server management and prevent hacker attacks.<br><br/>
+## System Specifications
+> OS: FreeBSD 13.2-STABLE
+> CPU: AMD Phenom II X4 965 3400 MHz
+> IP LAN: 192.168.5.2/24
+> Domain: unixexplore.com
+> IP Unbound: 192.168.5.2
+> Port Unbound: 853
+> Unbound Version: 1.17.1
+> IP DNS Bind: 192.168.5.2
+> Port DNS Bind: 53
+> DNS Bind Version: BIND 9.18.14